-If you haven't made it to the Muddy's midtown location, Muddy's Grind House (not to be confused with the other Grindhouse aka FedExForum) I recommend it.
-I added it into my regular coffee shop rotation shortly after it opened last fall.
+If you haven’t made it to the Muddy’s midtown location, I recommend it.
+I added it into my regular coffee shop rotation shortly after it opened in 2014.

-Muddy's Grind House is on top of a hill in Midtown, on Cooper across the street from Easy Way.
-It's in an adorable seafoam colored revamped house with a sweet back patio and lawn, perfect for the yoga and Tai Chi classes they sometimes host.
-Inside, the decor manages to feel homemade and warm, but also like stepping into a minimalist Scandinavian designer's Instagram account.
+Muddy’s Grind House is on top of a hill in Midtown, on Cooper across the street from Hattie B’s (the former Easy Way).
+It’s in an adorable seafoam colored revamped house with a sweet back patio and lawn, perfect for the yoga and Tai Chi classes they sometimes host.
+Inside, the decor manages to feel homemade and warm, but also like stepping into a minimalist Scandinavian designer’s Instagram account.
 I would hire Kat to decorate my house, for sure.

-Muddy's serves J. Brooks drip coffee and cold brew, plus most all the espresso drinks you'd expect, like cappuccinos, lattes, Americanos, etc. There's also a selection of hot teas, cocoa, and artisan sodas (the ginger ale comes highly recommended).
+Muddy’s serves drip coffee and cold brew, plus most all the espresso drinks you’d expect, like cappuccinos, lattes, Americanos, etc. They use local coffee roasters sometimes!
+There’s also a selection of hot teas, cocoa, and artisan sodas (the ginger ale comes highly recommended).

-In terms of food, yes, the Grind House has a selection of the baked treats that made Memphis fall in love with Muddy's in the first place: cupcakes, cookies, pies, and more.
+In terms of food, yes, Muddy’s Midtown has a selection of the baked treats that made Memphis fall in love with Muddy’s in the first place: cupcakes, cookies, pies, and more.
 But at the midtown spot, there are more savory and substantial things like scones, biscuits, and muffins.

 If you’re a fan of ginger, I’d recommend the ginger scone if it’s available (pictured below).
 Sometimes scones can be a little too dense or stiff for my taste, but the ginger scone I had was buttery and flaky and had the right touch of ginger flavor.
 The biscuits are crazy good, too.